 Pianist and composer Adam Swayne studied at the University of Manchester and the Royal Northern College of Music before completing his doctorate as a Fulbright Scholar at Northwestern University in the USA.
 His principal teachers were Ursula Oppens, John Gough and John Casken.

-He now combines performing and composing with his work as Lecturer in Music at the RNCM.
+He now combines performing and composing with his role as Deputy Head of Keyboard Studies at the RNCM.
 He has performed in festivals throughout the UK and abroad, including on BBC Radio and Television and at the BBC Proms.
 His “blistering” solo CD was selected as an Instrumental Monthly Choice by BBC Music Magazine, and it received two nominations at the 2019 Opus Klassik awards in Germany.
 His “powerful” second CD, a commemoration of 20 years since 9/11, was launched at the Wigmore Hall and played on BBC Radio 3.
 The Times described him as “a pianist of formidable technique and high intelligence” and the Evening Standard as “an ideal blend of panache and subtlety”.